speakeasy-api/speakeasy-java-sdk/README.md

 import dev.speakeasyapi.sdk.utils.SpeakeasyInterceptor;

 @GetMapping("/")
-public String handle(@RequestAttribute(SpeakeasyInterceptor.ControllerKey) SpeakeasyMiddlewareController controller){
+public String handle(@RequestAttribute(SpeakeasyMiddlewareController.ControllerKey) SpeakeasyMiddlewareController controller){

         controller.setPathHint("/v1/users/{id}"); // This path hint will be used to match requests to your OpenAPI Schema